 Regular sports and exercise activities, camps and individual sports events or similar activities organised by the association.

-1. Rental Support for Sports Facilities
+1. Rental Grant for Sports Facilities

-The support is for 15–22-year-old (or turning 15–22 during the calendar year) athletes from Espoo who are involved in individual or team sports for their success during the year, including at least a Finnish Championship and/or representing the country as part of a national team.
+The grant is for 15–22-year-old (or turning 15–22 during the calendar year) athletes from Espoo who are involved in individual or team sports for their success during the year, including at least a Finnish Championship and/or representing the country as part of a national team.

 Scholarships are granted the athlet for covering the expenses incurred from practices and competitions in the upcoming season.
 If requested, the club must report on the use of the scholarship to the Sports and Exercise Services.

 The receiver of the scholarship must reside in Espoo and, if the circumstances of the type of sport in question are adequate, represent a club from Espoo.
-Teams are eligible for the scholarship if they represent a club from Espoo that fulfils the general instructions concerning the allocation criteria of supports.
+Teams are eligible for the scholarship if they represent a club from Espoo that fulfils the general instructions concerning the allocation criteria of grants.